eljefec/CarND-Vehicle-Detection/writeup_report.md

 ##TODO
 I experimented with the feature parameters (like spatial size, color histogram bin count, and HOG parameters) to optimize the test accuracy of my classifier as I described above.
 I manually tried different search parameters (like scale, y_start_stop, overlap, and scale count) and visually evaluated the results on the 6 test images below.
 I also tweaked the search parameters when I was evaluating my pipeline's output for the project video.

-At first, I applied a heatmap threshold to the output of my search pipeline, but I found I got better video results when I instead applied the heatmap threshold to a sliding window heatmap.
+At first, I applied a heatmap threshold to each frame in my search pipeline, but I found I got better video results when I instead applied the heatmap threshold to the multi-frame heatmap.
 This is explained more below.

 Here are the heatmap and labeled bounding boxes for the 6 test images: